kelseymh/G4CMP/README.md

 GEANT4's documentation for further instructions.).

 Add the G4CMP environment variables using the g4cmp\_env.csh or ...sh scripts found in the G4CMP top level directory.
+This must be done before building or running executables.

 G4CMP is only configured for use on Linux and MacOSX platforms.
 A minimum configuration requires a recent enough version of GCC or Clang to support